dunglas/frankenphp/docs/docker.md

 	# Caddy requires write access to /data/caddy and /config/caddy
 	RUN chown -R ${USER}:${USER} /data/caddy && chown -R ${USER}:${USER} /config/caddy
 ```

+## Updates

+The Docker images are built:

+* when a new release is tagged
+* daily at 4am UTC, if new versions of the official PHP images are available

+## Development Versions

+Development versions are available in the [`dunglas/frankenphp-dev`](https://hub.docker.com/repository/docker/dunglas/frankenphp-dev) Docker repository.
+A new build is triggered every time a commit is pushed to the main branch of the GitHub repository.

+The `latest*` tags point to the head of the `main` branch.
+Tags of the form `sha-<git-commit-hash>` are also available.